Missouri Tigers football: South Carolina

 A new rivalry was started in 2012 when Missouri joined the SEC East.
 With both schools located in cities named Columbia (Columbia, Missouri, and Columbia, South Carolina), the mayors of the cities commemorate the winner with the "Mayor's Cup" trophy for the annual game.
 Missouri leads the series 10–6 as of the conclusion of the 2025 edition of the rivalry.

 Historic

 Illinois

 The rivalry between Missouri and Illinois is modeled after the two schools' longstanding basketball rivalry, and it garners the most interest around St. Louis, with both schools having alumni and fans in the area.
 It has not been played annually, with 24 matchups occurring from 1896 to 2010, with Missouri leading the series 17–7.
 Between 2000 and 2010, the schools met in St. Louis six times, with Missouri winning each time.
-In 2026, the series will be renewed for a four-year period, to be played on campus sites.
+The series was set to be renewed for a four-year period, to be played on campus sites, in 2026, before being pushed to resume in 2027.